A video phone can help improve elderly health

 - Fingernails cut and clean?
 Healthy habits

-Studies show that frequent FACE-TO-FACE contact, with family and friends, can improve mental and physical health:
+Studies show that frequent FACE-TO-FACE video conversation, with family and friends, can improve mental and physical health:

 Those without FACE-TO-FACE contact with FAMILY or FRIENDS at least 3 TIMES PER WEEK have DOUBLE the risk of DEPRESSION

-A recent OHSU study of 11,000 seniors shows that social contact can HALVE the incidence of depression over 2 years:
+A recent OHSU study by Dr. Alan Teo of 11,000 seniors shows that social contact can HALVE the incidence of depression over 2 years:

 - Face-to-face is key.
 Phone or written contact doesn’t reduce depression.